hypermug1/coffeefuck/README.md

 ## MY BOT DOESN'T MATCH YOURS??
 WHY????
 I don't update this too frequently.
 And when I do, you have to reflect the changes in your code.

+## YOUR BOT BAD!
+IT DOES BAD THINGS!
+I WILL NEVER LET IT NEAR MY SERVER!
+Shut up Karen, the code is right here.

 ## What can I do with this?
 Basically whatever you want.
 I have the WTFPL license.